Private equity firm to buy Canada's idled Come-by-Chance oil refinery

 The refinery, owned by North Atlantic Refining Ltd (NARL), has been idled for more than a year.

-The first phase of the conversion would change Come-by-Chance refinery to a facility capable of initially producing 14,000 barrels of sustainable aviation fuel and renewable diesel daily by about mid-2022, said Chris Rozzell, Cresta's managing partner said in an email.
+The first phase of the conversion would change the refinery to a facility capable of producing 14,000 barrels of sustainable aviation fuel and renewable diesel daily by about mid-2022, said Chris Rozzell, Cresta's managing partner said in an email.

 (Reporting by Devika Krishna Kumar; Editing by Sandra Maler)